-The District is storing as much water as possible.
+The District is storing as much water as possible during this wet season.
 However, not all rainfall can be retained due to limited storage options and the need for immediate flood protection.
-Unless there is significant tropical rainfall in the coming weeks to boost water levels in Lake Okeechobee and other key areas, the region is expected to remain in a water shortage.
+Unless there is significant tropical rainfall in the coming weeks to boost water levels in Lake Okeechobee and other key areas, the region is expected to remain in a water shortage through the spring.